 These religious ceremonies initially took place at night, possibly 2-3 times per year.
 Probably in coincidence with Spring, Summer Solstice, that sort of thing.
 By the time they became a scandalous affair they were more like rave events which took place 4-5 times a month!

-There were several other instances of sexual practice linked to religion which in many ways can be related to the more ancient practice of ritual intercourse between king and priestess to ensure fertility of the land.
-There is little proof of this sort of practice in Rome but at the Roman city of Paestum a brothel has been found annexed to a temple of Venus which makes you wonder what was going on.
+There were several other instances of sexual practice linked to religion, which in many ways can be related to the more ancient practice of ritual intercourse between king and priestess to ensure fertility of the land.
+There is little proof of this sort of practice in Rome, but at the Roman city of Paestum a brothel has been found annexed to a temple of Venus (which makes you wonder what was going on!)

-The priests of the goddess Cibele or Magna Mater on the other hand were supposed to be men whose member had been amputated.
+The priests of the goddess Cibele or Magna Mater on the other hand were supposed to be men whose penis had been amputated.
 The Romans found this a little repulsive and so resorted to signing up foreigners to the role of priests.

 Vestal Virgins buried alive